Two-up Tumble-down

 abandoned two-up, tumbledown

-A squabble of kids
+and a squabble of kids

 echoes on damp sobbing walls

-The paper shop bells customers
+the paper shop bells customers

-of long-dead generations
+speak of long-dead generations

-flick the redundant breeze
+That redundant breeze

-That frays twitching taffeta, lace and voile
+frays twitching taffeta,

-on shattered panes
+snagging on shattered panes

-and searches for nothing
+And searches for nothing

 on fusty floors

-and in the broken Belfast sink
+and honking in the broken Belfast sink

 Patinated doors

-keeping nothing in or out
+keep the nothing in or out

-The soot-piled hearth
+And the soot-piled hearth

 has only memories

-of hissing gas fires
+Of hissing gas fires;

-like burnt ribs -
+their burnt ribs replace

-getting ready for bed
+got ready for bed

-Not a skerrick
+Not a skerrit

 haunts the puckered rugs